helm/community/hips/hip-00xx-sequencing.md

 The driving motivator here is to allow application distributors to control what order resources are bundled and sent to the K8s API server, referred to as resource sequencing for the rest of this HIP.

 Today, to accomplish resource sequencing, there are currently two main options: using Helm hooks, or building the sequencing logic into the application itself (e.g., using startup code or init containers).
-The existing hooks and weights can be tedious to build and maintain for application distributors, and built-in app sequencing can unecessarily increase complexity of a Helm application that needs to be maintained by application distributors.
-Helm as a package manager should be capable of enabling application distributors to properly sequence how their chart resources are deployed, and by providing such a mechanism to distributors, this will significantly improve the application distributor's experience.
+The existing hooks and weights can be tedious to build and maintain for application distributors, and built-in app sequencing can unnecessarily increase complexity of a Helm application that needs to be maintained by application distributors.
+Helm, as a package manager, should provide built-in mechanisms for sequencing resource deployment, reducing reliance on complex hooks or in-application logic.
+This will significantly improve the application distributor's experience.

 Additionally, Helm currently doesn't provide a way to sequence when chart dependencies are deployed and this featureset would ideally address this.

 ## Rationale

-This design was chosen due to simplicity and clarity of how it works for both the Helm developer and Chart creator
+The proposed design prioritizes simplicity and ease of use for both Helm developers and chart authors.
+It leverages familiar YAML patterns and Helm conventions, avoiding heavyweight solutions while offering powerful orchestration capabilities.

 ## Specification